Primordial Black Hole Formation During Slow Reheating After Inflation: Primordial black hole production during reheating

 Note that Refs.~\cite{Khlopov:1980mg,Polnarev:1986bi} include an extra suppression factor $\sigma^{3/2}$ in Eq. \eqref{kp} to account for inhomogeneity effects and this would decrease the probability of PBH formation.
 However, as discussed in Ref.~\cite{Harada:2016mhb}, there is some uncertainty about this factor, so we neglect it here.
-In any case, as the ratio $\Gamma/H$ approaches unity, the matter-dominance approximation breaks down and the Universe slowly enters the radiation-dominated era.